Screened Disorders

 Carnitine Acylcarnitine Translocase Deficiency (CACT) is a condition in which the body is unable to break down certain fats.
 Signs of CACT in babies include weak muscle tone, behavior changes, poor appetite, trouble breathing, seizures and developmental delays.
 Fact Sheets: CACT English - CACT Spanish

 Carnitine Palmitoyl Transferase I Deficiency (CPT1) is a condition in which the body is unable to break down certain fats.
-Children with CPT1 usually start showing symptoms when they are 8 to 18 months old.
-If not treated, CPT1 can cause breathing problems, seizures, and coma, sometimes leading to death.
+Children with CPT1 usually start showing symptoms when they are eight to 18 months old.
+If not treated, CPT1 can cause breathing problems, seizures, and coma that can lead to death.
 Fact Sheets: CPT1 English - CPT1 Spanish

 Carnitine Palmitoyltransferase Type II Deficiency (CPTII) is a condition in which the body is unable to break down certain fats.
 Signs of CPTII in babies include weak muscle tone, behavior changes, poor appetite, trouble breathing, seizures and developmental delays.
 Fact Sheets: CPTII English - CPTII Spanish